Romans 9:6

 their existence, and at the same time to also use them in the fulfilling of His

 divine purposes.
-Rom.
-9:19-23 says, "You will
+Romans 9:19-23 says, "You

-say then unto me, Why does he yet find fault?
-For who has resisted his will?
+will say then unto me, Why does he yet find fault?
+For who has resisted his

-which he had before prepared unto glory."
+vessels of mercy, which he had before prepared unto glory."

 What happened in the case of the nation of